Hjorthmedh/RGCmorphology/ms/intro.md

 Five different transgenic strains of mice were chosen for this study.
-By utilizing genetic markers for CB2, Cdh3, DRD4, Hoxd10 and TRHR, individual RGCs of a specific subtype could be targeted (Table 1).
+By utilizing genetic markers for CB2, Cdh3, DRD4, Hoxd10 and TRHR, individual RGCs of specific types could be targeted (Table 1).
+We refer to to the genetic markers  as the "genetic types" of the RGCs.

 ## Experimental procedure